rhobs/observability-operator/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
           The name of the remote write queue, it must be unique if specified.
 The name is used in metrics and logging in order to differentiate queues.
-Only valid in Prometheus versions 2.15.0 and newer.<br/>
+ It requires Prometheus >= v2.15.0.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#monitoringstackspecprometheusconfigremotewriteindexoauth2">oauth2</a></b></td>
         <td>object</td>
         <td>
-          OAuth2 for the URL.
-Only valid in Prometheus versions 2.27.0 and newer.<br/>
+          OAuth2 configuration for the URL.
+ It requires Prometheus >= v2.27.0.
+ Cannot be set at the same time as `sigv4`, `authorization`, or `basicAuth`.<br/>
         </td>
         <td>false</td>
       </tr><tr>